sravyabalasa/SDHacks2018/README.md

 # Installation + Interaction
 (Insert how to run/host)
-- Create an API key through Clarifai for use in main.py, Test_Upload.py , Test_Search.py
+- Create an API key through Clarifai for inserting into places in main.py, Test_Upload.py , Test_Search.py

 # Features
 - Self created dataset